Week 9 NFL score predictions, best bets today: Expert reveals picks for every game

 SportsLine expert Eric Cohen reveals his score predictions for all 14 games in Week 9 of the NFL schedule

-Don't cheat: which two NFL teams currently have the longest active winning streaks headed into Week 9?
-Hint: both are led by second-year quarterbacks who both wear the number 10.
-Answer: the New England Patriots and Denver Broncos, who are both 6-2 and atop their respective divisions.
+Perhaps to the surprise of some, the New England Patriots and Denver Broncos, who are both 6-2 and atop their respective divisions with second-year quarterbacks at the helm, enter Week 9 with the longest active winning streaks in the NFL.
 During New England's winning streak, they've held all five opponents to 20 points or less while averaging nearly 31 points per game.

 LIMITED TIME: Use promo code CHAMPIONSHIP to get your first month at SportsLine for $1 JOIN NOW.